angular/material-adaptive/FEEDBACK.md

 * provide both applications and code as sample for developer starter project
 * demonstrate code styles and best practices

-As we prepare to release these applications for public consumption [and use by the Angular Material community], we will periodically review the functionality, implementation, and architectures.
+As we prepare to release these applications for public consumption [and use by the Angular Material community], we will periodically review their functionality, implementation, and architectures.

 This document contains some feedback regarding recommended changes [in order to achieve the goals listed above].

 ## Architecture and Coding